dylanagreen/moviecat/README.md

 the requirement for scales.
 You are freed from having to rate movies on arbitrary scales, like 0-10, or out of 5 stars, or the number of times you'd rather watch Casablanca as compared to each movie.
 Things like that.

+## Dependencies
+Moviecat should compile just fine without any dependencies, although if you want to actually run it you'll need sqlite.